Understanding Franchise Agreement Reviews

 The maximum Civil Penalty under the Code for a failure to act in good faith is 600 penalty units, or $198,000.00.

 A franchisor must create a disclosure document relating to a franchise that complies with the Franchising Code.
+The disclosure document must be in the form set out in Annexure 1 to the Franchising Code.

-The disclosure document includes information such as:
+A disclosure document includes information such as:

 After a franchisor enters into a franchise agreement, the franchisor must update the disclosure document within 4 months of the end of each financial year.